Malignant breast tumors

 The utilization of new cardiac MRI techniques can identify the likely tumor type in the majority of children.
 However, histologic diagnosis remains the standard for diagnosing cardiac tumors.Treatment

-Successful treatment may require surgery, debulking for progressive symptoms, cardiac transplantation, and chemotherapy that is appropriate for the type of cancer that is present.[98-100]; [Level of evidence: 3iiA] Although some lesions such as rhabdomyomas can regress spontaneously, some practitioners recommend prophylactic resection to prevent mass-related complications.[80,83,93]; [Level of evidence: 3iiDiii] Complete surgical excision of other lesions offers the best chance for cure, with postoperative complications seen in about one-third of patients and postoperative mortality rates in less than 10% of patients.[80,83] In one series, 95% of patients were free from cardiac tumor recurrence at 10 years.
+Successful treatment may require surgery, debulking for progressive symptoms, cardiac transplantation, and chemotherapy that is appropriate for the type of cancer that is present.[99-101]; [Level of evidence: 3iiA] Although some lesions such as rhabdomyomas can regress spontaneously, some practitioners recommend prophylactic resection to prevent mass-related complications.[81,84,94]; [Level of evidence: 3iiDiii] Treatment with the mTOR inhibitor everolimus has been reported to be associated with a decrease in the size of rhabdomyomas in patients with tuberous sclerosis.
+Complete surgical excision of other lesions offers the best chance for cure, with postoperative complications seen in about one-third of patients and postoperative mortality rates in less than 10% of patients.[81,84] In one series, 95% of patients were free from cardiac tumor recurrence at 10 years.
 Cardiac sarcomas have a poor outcome and can be treated with multimodal therapy; the use of preoperative chemotherapy may be of value in reducing tumor volume prior to surgery.Mesothelioma

 Incidence and risk factors